uriapete/pong-hockey/README.md

 ---

 **Air-Hockey** aka Pong-Hockey
-is a game development project aimed at learning the basics of Game Development and navigating Unity's Game Engine.
-The game itself will simulate a game of Air Hockey where 1-2 players are able to play.
-In its first iterations, we will recreate regular pong.
-Once we've reached the pong stage, we will then develop it further into its final stage, Air Hockey or Pong-Hockey.
+A game that simulates 7 rounds of 2D Air-Hockey.
+In its first official build iterations, we will recreate regular pong.
+Once we've completed the pong stage, we will then develop and transform it into its final stage, Air Hockey.

+## About
+This Unity project is a Work In Progress (WIP), founded by Peter Uriarte, Maria Trezha Von Bargen, and Julia Mitchell and will serve as project leads for this project.
+The goal of this project aimed at learning the basics of Game Development, navigating Unity's Game Engine, develop proficiency in C#, and working under team collaboration on GitHub.
+This project is beginner friendly and should cover the basics of scripting, game objects/prefabs, basic collisions, and more.

+## Project Plans and Goals

+- Recreate Pong in Unity.
+(Paddle and Ball physics/interactions, Score System, Good Game Feeling)
+- Develop Pong into Air Hockey.
+(Hockey Paddle with expanded freedom of movement, Ball physics update, smaller goal hitboxes, Visual Overhaul to match Air Hockey Aesthetic)
+- Add a basic functional UI system (Main Menu, Pause Screen, Settings).
+- Add Music and Sound Effects.
+- Possibly add a cheat codes for silly modes. hehe.

-## Game Manual
+# Game Manual

+## Controls
+### Left Player:
+W - Move Paddle Up\
+S - Move Paddle Down\
-### Controls
+### Right Player:
-- [insert control scheme]
+↑ Key - Move Paddle Up\
+↓ Key - Move Paddle Down\

-### Goal
+## Goal
 - Be the first player to win 7 rounds

 ---